Shovelhead

 Anyway, I liked it so much that I decided to use it as inspiration for my next bike build.
 But then it came up for sale……

 I was familiar with the bike’s history, having read about it in a magazine.
-Apache Jack had spotted an advertisement for a blue and white 1977 Harley-Davidson Electra Glide, which had been fitted with a replacement S&S engine.
+Jack had spotted an advertisement for a blue and white 1977 Harley-Davidson FLHS Electra Glide (The FLHS was only made for one year), and it had been fitted with a replacement S&S engine.
 He purchased it as the foundation for his custom build.
-It had been sitting unused in a garage for over two years since Jack had sadly passed away and had difficulty starting.
-Jack’s modifications were impressive—thoughtfully designed with incredible attention to detail.
-The only original part left was the large S&S engine, which refused to start.
-Knowing that with a long period of inactivity would need good overhaul, I assumed that some new spark plugs, fresh fuel, and a bit of TLC I could get it going again.
+It had been sitting unused in a garage for over two years since Jack had sadly passed away and it had difficulty starting.
+Jack’s modifications were impressive, thoughtfully designed with incredible attention to detail.
+The only original part left was the S&S engine which refused to start.
+Knowing that after a long period of inactivity would need good overhaul, I assumed that some new spark plugs, fresh fuel, and a bit of TLC I could get it going again.
 So, I decided to buy it.

 After just 30 miles, the engine started to rattle, and it was backfiring through the carburettor.

 I began taking it apart to diagnose the issue, only to discover that the deeper I dug, the more problems I uncovered.
-The compression was extremely low and I knew it needed a rebuild so I opted to hand it over to Shovelhead expert Malcolm Barton.
+The compression was extremely low and I knew it would need a rebuild.
+I've built Aircraft engines before, but that was to a dedicated spec, and as this was a custom-built engine with 3rd party pistons and a camshaft from a 90's Evo engine so I opted to hand it over to Shovelhead expert Malcolm Barton.
 Four months and £6,000 later I got it back.

-The engine had the wrong camshaft which caused damage the heads and the pistons and barrels had overheated and badly worn.
-So I opted for a complete rebuild, including new barrels, Wiseco forged pistons, an Andrews Street/Drag racing camshaft and a list of new parts as long as your arm.
+The 90's Evo camshaft had caused damage the heads as you need to change the rockers etc to use it inan old shovelhead design - which had not been done.
+The pistons and barrels had overheated and badly worn (probably due to the incorrect timing of the Evo Camshaft).
+So I opted for a complete rebuild: Fix the heads and valves, fit new barrels, Wiseco forged pistons, an Andrews Street/Drag racing camshaft and a list of other new parts as long as your arm.

 4 months later I got the bike back and within 10 miles it broke down again.
 The electrics had died.
-I then stripped down the primary side and upgraded the 22A electrics, whilst I was there, I swapped out the old clutch for a new 10 stud Barnett unit and then set to work on fabricating a new fuel tank, rear mudguard and Sissy bar.
-It's now off to Jake for the paintwork.
+I then stripped down the primary side myself and upgraded the 22A electrics, and swapped out the old clutch with mis-matched plates for a new 10 stud Barnett unit.